Black Sunday (1960 film): Release

+Theatrical poster for the film's US release by Reynold Brown.

 After being passed uncut by the Board of Censors, Black Sunday was theatrically released in Italy as La maschera del demonio on August 11, 1960, where it was distributed by Unidis.
 The film grossed 139 million Italian lira from its domestic release.
 While Curti has described this financial performance as "rather limited", the film quickly turned Steele into a movie star within Italy.
 Its popularity influenced other Italian films, such as I motorizzati (1962), where Ugo Tognazzi plays an impressionable horror fan who is terrified of Black Sunday.
 In France, the film was released that same year as Les masque du démon by Comptoir Français du Film.

 Before its release in the United States, AIP considered renaming the film Witchcraft, The Curse or Vengeance, before settling on Black Sunday.
 AIP premiered the film at the Allen Theatre in Cleveland, Ohio, on February 3, 1961.
 In its initial release, Black Sunday was a double feature with films from smaller independent companies, such as the British comedy Carry On Nurse (1959) or Roger Corman's The Little Shop of Horrors (1960).
 Black Sunday grossed $14,750 in its first week at the Allen Theatre, which topped AIP's previous record holders by 35%.
 The film also performed well in San Francisco and Salt Lake City, making it AIP's highest-grossing film in its five-year history, and generated domestic rentals of $706,000.

 Black Sunday was initially banned in the United Kingdom, receiving a single screening at the National Film Theatre in 1961.
 It did not receive a wide release until June 1968 as Revenge of the Vampire, a censored version of the ELDA dub, which was released by Border Films.
 The film was not released uncut in the United Kingdom until 1992.